Q: When does registration open and close?

 Q: What sizes do the U.S. Nationals t-shirts come in?

-A: Inventor t-shirts will be available in youth and select adult sizes; the full list will be available through your online registration form and you will choose when you fill out your form.
+A: Inventor t-shirts will be available in youth and select adult unisex sizes; the full list will be available through your online registration form and you will choose when you complete your registration.

 Q: What are the video presentation requirements?